 We just had our 11th wedding anniversary.
 As his gift to me my husband arranged a house party because he knows I love to host a good old shindig.
 He does not so much enjoy hosting, so this was a pretty big gift on his part.

 Of course we have 3 kids and do not possess access to childcare for such an affair so our house party = a party for everyone round ours; cue 22 kids of varying ages!
 Even I was a little concerned this time round, the kids have grown in size, there’s more of them, but we went for it and it worked.

 I reckon this event said a lot about us as a couple.

-Firstly it was 11 years celebrated (every guest commented; “so 10 years, wow, congrats”).
-No, 11 is not a conventional number of years to make a fuss of, but actually last year I reckon was a little tougher in our world and perhaps didn’t feel as celebratory.
-So, to be here together today, another year on, and feeling good together was worth the party.
+Firstly it was 11 years of marriage celebrated.
+Every guest commented “so 10 years!, wow, congrats”.
+No, not 10, 11.
+It is not a conventional number of years to make a fuss of, but actually, last year I reckon was a little tougher in our world and perhaps didn’t feel as celebratory.
+So, to be here together, today, another year on, and feeling good together was worth the party.

 Secondly; who throws a party when it means that many children?!
 I mean how are the adults meant to have a good time?
 What’s the point?
-Well, just because we’re parents……of 3…….a bit skint…… and generally tired, it feels even more vital to do what is important to us, what we enjoy, what we would do if we weren’t parents (OK, maybe slightly less hardcore).
-Enjoying drinks with friends brings good feelings, getting a little merry on a summers eve in the garden can still happen.
+Well, just because we’re parents of 3, a bit skint, and generally tired, it feels even more vital to do what is important to us, what we enjoy, what we would do if we weren’t parents.
+Enjoying drinks with friends brings good feelings.

 So, Thank you husband for 11 years of marriage (17 years of you and me).
 Thanks for giving me what you don’t find as easy.
 Thanks for acknowledging, with me, that we are still people in a relationship and not just ‘mum and dad’.